JohnPlamoottil/arangetram2025/README.md

 - [x] download huge files and transfer to ext HDD
 - [x] download photos from google drive 37GB
 - [ ] sort thru photos c jenna - June3-4-5
-- [ ] one group photo for Home page
+- [ ] one group photo for Home page sliding animation pointing to dropdown selection
 - [ ] in the Program page, need one photo pose for each dance
 - [ ] collage for each dancer for their page
 - [ ] biography